How to convert JPG/PNG to SVG step by step:

 First, try different settings.

 Usually the huge size is obtained only on photographic images.
 But if the size doesn’t suit you, first of all try to perform optimization.
-For this we have a great service: SVG optimization.
+For this we have a great service: minify SVG.

 Q: What is JPEG?